aloethere/EP1000/docs/project.md

 ![](https://github.com/refrigerated/EP1000/blob/master/docs/images/original%20design%20of%20side%20housing.jpeg?raw=true)

 ###3D Print
+The only part that was 3D printed was the spool extension i used to make the split-flap display hold and hang up.
+It is made of two parts.
+One is a hollow rod that fits the shape of the motor shaft.
+And another was an extension shaft to fit the hole of the wheel.
+The two parts were then forced fit together with a clamp.
 ![](https://github.com/refrigerated/EP1000/blob/master/docs/images/3d%20printing.....mp4)

+This is the 3D that I design but decided to pass.
+It would take too much time to print and I wasnt sure if the house dimensions are measured perfectly.
+I am relieved that I laser cutted the housing instead.

 ### Arduino wiring and Code
-The wiring is very simple for this project.
-When I upload the code, I should be able to control the servo motor forward by pressing the Blue button.
-And stops when I pressed the red button.
+The wiring is quite simple for this project.
+When I upload the code, I should be able to control the stepper motor forward by pressing the Red button.
+And stops when I released it.
+It is programmed this way so that the user may control to display what number he chooses to show.

+Stepper Motor:

+ULN2003 Driver motor:

 ## Results

-What result did you get from the full testing of your final project?
+The result works fine.
+The mmotor can be controlled smoothly.
+However, the top flap of number 9 does not drop smoothly.
+The reason must be because of the tight fitted wheels that were glued together.
+I also made the mistake of placing the sticker numbers upside down.
+Thus the counter can only be count downwards.

 ## Conclusion

-What conclusions can you draw from your final project?
-What are the issues/problems encountered?
-How did you resolve them?
-What are the improvements that can be made to your project?
+ I learnt a lot through this project.
+It is not good looking as I expected and there were a decent amount of mistakes made in measurements.
+I now learn that I should lower down of my expectations as there were a lot of trial and errors in my design.

 ## Design files & Source Code